goodluckoguzie/WAD/DiscoverHealthDevelopmentAssessment/DiscoverHealthPartC.markdown

 ## Step 7: Summary and Next Steps

-You’ve enhanced DiscoverHealth with validation!
+You’ve enhanced DiscoverHealth with server-side validation, meeting Task 7!
 Recap:
 * Copied Part B files.
-* Updated `server.js` for POST validation.
+* Added validation in `server.js` for POST `/api/resources`, ensuring all fields are present and non-empty.
-* Verified `AddResourceView.jsx` for error display.
+* Verified `AddResourceView.jsx` displays server errors like “All fields are required...”.
-* Tested error messages.
+* Tested error handling with invalid and valid inputs.

 **Next Steps**:
-* Proceed to Part D (Leaflet map integration).
+* Proceed to Part D (Tasks 8-9: Leaflet map integration).
-* Add advanced validation (e.g., numeric checks for lat/lon).
+* Enhance validation (e.g., check `lat`/`lon` are valid numbers using `isNaN`).
-* Use browser console (F12) for debugging.
+* Debug using browser console (F12) and server logs.